Skip to content

 The Danish monarchy today

-But the Royal Family plays an important symbolic role, both at home and abroad.
+The Royal Family plays an important symbolic role, both at home and abroad.
 In Denmark, they promote good causes and welcome foreign heads of state at glittering state dinners.
 They visit Greenland and the Faroe Islands, which are part of the Kingdom of Denmark.
 Outside of the country, they head delegations that promote Danish products and Danish businesses.

 The Danish monarch has a limited role in the government of Denmark under the Danish constitution.
 After a national election, the new coalition of ruling parties presents a government for the monarch's approval, upon which time she officially appoints the new regime.
 The monarch also formally approves each new law passed by the Danish parliament, the Folketing, including the ceremonial approval of each new Danish citizen.